Hacks-R-Us/Emblinkenator/README.md

 First, get set up with a Rust environment (Note: Right now WSL support is likely to be spotty due to limited access to GPU resources).

-Then create a file called `startup_config.json` in the root directory of this project.
-Inside the `emblinkenator` directory there is a file called `startup_config.json.example`, copy the contents of this file to `startup_config.json` and change the settings to match your needs.
+Then create a file called `startup-config.json` in the root directory of this project.
+Inside the `emblinkenator` directory there is a file called `startup-config.json.example`, copy the contents of this file to `startup-config.json` and change the settings to match your needs.
 This is a temporary measure until a UI is developed, it will create the initial configuration of the system.
 Note that the `led_positions` value is optional, if omitted all LED positions will be set to the world origin (0, 0, 0).

-Next, or meanwhile, flash your hardware with some code that can recieve a buffer of (X) RGB values where (X) is the number of LEDs attached to the hardware.
+Next, or meanwhile, flash your hardware with some code that can receive a buffer of (X) RGB values where (X) is the number of LEDs attached to the hardware.
 At the moment the supported transport streams are a direct UDP connection, or a MQTT connection via a third-party broker.
 Example implementations for both are available for the NodeMCU platform in the `examples/hardware` directory.

 Finally, run `cargo run`, and you should get some blinking LEDs!
 Or, you may get a Segfault.